Search

 katleho Seisa/Getty Images

-If you often find yourself in this predicament, you might benefit from the "pay yourself first" budgeting approach.
-This strategy places your savings goals at the top of your financial to-do list, ensuring you take action on them before your hard-earned cash goes anywhere else.
+If this sounds familiar, you might benefit from the "pay yourself first" approach to budgeting.
+This strategy puts saving for the future at the top of your financial to-do list—before your hard-earned money goes anywhere else.

-The "pay yourself first" method has you put a portion of your paycheck into your savings, retirement, emergency or other goal-based savings accounts before you do anything else with it.
-After a month or two, you likely won't even notice this sum is "gone" from your budget.
+The "pay yourself first" budgeting method has you put a portion of your paycheck into your retirement, emergency or other goal-based savings account before you spend any of it.
 When you add to your savings immediately after you get paid, your monthly spending naturally adjusts to what's left.

-Paying yourself first can be effective because it ensures you save something every pay period, and it eliminates the possibility that you'll spend money you intended to save.
+The 80/20 rule is a simple guideline that you can follow to pay yourself first.
+It means putting 20% of your income toward savings and 80% toward everything else.
+Paying yourself first can be effective because it ensures you save something every pay period, and it reduces the chance that you'll spend money you intended to save.

-While paying yourself first may seem like a fresh approach to your budget – and is sometimes called “reverse budgeting” – you may have encountered it without knowing the name for it.
+Paying yourself first—sometimes called reverse budgeting—may seem like a fresh approach to your budget.
+But you may have already encountered it without knowing its name.
+Paying yourself first can describe any scenario in which you prioritize saving for the future over current spending.
 Here are a few common examples:

-• Your employer withdraws part of your paycheck for a retirement savings plan such as a 401(k) or 403(b).
+• You contribute part of your paycheck to an employer-sponsored retirement savings plan, such as a 401(k).

-• You set up direct deposit so that a portion of each paycheck goes to a savings account while the rest goes to checking.
+• You set up a split direct deposit so a portion of each paycheck goes to a savings account while the rest goes to checking.

-• You pay monthly premiums to a life insurance policy which accumulates cash value over time.
+• You pay monthly premiums to a permanent life insurance contract that accumulates cash value.

 How do you pay yourself first?